Dr. Tina Payne Bryson

 About Tina Payne Bryson

 Dr. Tina Payne Bryson is a psychotherapist and the Executive Director of The Center for Connection in Pasadena, California.
 Together with Dan Siegel she has co-authored two New York Times bestsellers, The Whole-Brain Child and No-Drama Discipline.
-Her forthcoming book, The Yes Brain, shows parents and educators how they can spark and nurture the receptive or “yes” state in a child’s developing brain.
+Her latest book, The Yes Brain, shows parents and educators how they can spark and nurture the receptive or “yes” state in a child’s developing brain.

 Dr. Bryson’s lectures focus on taking scientific research and theory, and presenting it in a way that’s clear, realistic, humorous, and immediately helpful.
 She keynotes conferences and conducts workshops all over the world, captivating audiences with her unique insight and personable approach.
 One client raves, “Dr. Tina Bryson is an inspiring speaker who brings humor, compassion and scientific knowledge to her workshops… [She] has a unique ability to relate her expertise in childrearing theory into practical strategies for the classroom and home.”

 She writes for numerous publications, including TIME, The Huffington Post, Redbook, The New York Times, and Real Simple, and makes frequent media appearances on shows like “Good Morning America” and the PBS series “This Emotional Life”.
 She is the Child Development Specialist at Saint Mark’s School in Altadena, the Director of Parenting Education at the Mindsight Institute, the Director for Child Development for Camp Chippewa in Cass Lake, Minnesota, and the Child Development Director for Lantern Camps.
 Dr. Bryson earned her Ph.D. from the University of Southern California, where her research explored attachment science, childrearing theory, and the emerging field of interpersonal neurobiology.